pataballapravallika/Sentiment-Analysis/README.md

 Install the dependencies:
 pip install -r requirements.txt
 # Dataset
 The dataset used in this project contains restaurant reviews labeled as positive or negative.
-You can add your dataset in the data/ folder.
+You can add your dataset in the reviews.csv .
 Ensure it follows the structure:
 Review	Sentiment
 The food was great!
 Positive
 Service was terrible.
 Negative